irajsb/UE4_TitanTouchComponent/README.md

 # UE4 Titan Touch Component
-### Free open source touch component supporting joysticks buttons and panning for Unreal Engine
+### Free open source touch component supporting joysticks buttons and panning for Unreal Engine.
-#### This plugin was designed to satisfy needs of my own project you may need to add functionality to it to make it match needs of your project
+#### This plugin was designed to satisfy needs of my own project you may need to add functionality to it to make it match needs of your project.

 ------

-contributions are welcome
+contributions are welcome.

+Select Wiki tab for tutorials.

 Pros: